Shikha2512/PHPCODE/README.md

-This is for practicising php and html
+This is for practising php and html